mk-fg/rst-icalendar-event-tracker/cal.rst

 AFK life event reminders
 ------------------------

-- Birthday
+- Same Date Every Year

-  :ts: July 28th
+  :ts: July 28

   ..
-Note: date will be parsed on each run, as "date -d 'July 28th'" in this
+Note: date will be parsed on each run, as "date -d 'July 28'" in this
      case, so it will get triggered every year, even when specified as a one-off date (without "every" prefix) due to how "date" parser works.

+- Same Time Every Day

+  :ts: 10am

+  ..
+Note: parsed as "first 10am in the future".

+- Weekend Days

+  :ts: every sat-sun

+  ..
+Note: "every <weekday>-<weekday>" spec, adding recurring event interval.

 - New Year Bank Holidays